locize/blog/source/_posts/localization.md

   * [How it can be done](#process)
   * [Final thoughts](#thoughts)

-### What is localization? <a name="intro"></a>
+### Localization meaning - What is localization? <a name="intro"></a>

-Often confused with language translation, localisation is a far more comprehensive process.
+Often confused with language translation, localization is a far more comprehensive process.
 The use of it is about adapting your entire content so that it meets the norms and expectations of a specific location or market.

-So while language translation is the process of converting written content from one language into another, localisation goes beyond this.
+So while language translation is the process of converting written content from one language into another, localization goes beyond this.
 It will look at things such as:

 -	How graphics and overall design impacts usability and expectations
 -	Which content needs amending to suit your target market